-A small selection of work from the Combat Paper Project will be shown at the Salina Art Center (Salina, KS) from November 6th through December 1st.
+A small selection of work from the Combat Paper Project was shown at the Salina Art Center (Salina, KS) from November 6th through December 1st.

-"War & Healing: Artwork from the Combat Paper Project" will be shown at the St. Louis Mercantile Library at the University of Missouri (St. Louis, MO) from November 1 through December 30.
+"War & Healing: Artwork from the Combat Paper Project" was shown at the St. Louis Mercantile Library at the University of Missouri (St. Louis, MO) from November 1 through December 30.

-Work from the Combat Paper Collection will be shown in exhibit at the Herron School of Art & Design Gallery (Indianapolis, IN) from September 25th through November 16th.
-Drew Cameron will present an artist talk (6:00 pm in Basile Auditorium) followed by an opening reception on the 25th.
+Work from the Combat Paper Collection was shown in exhibit at the Herron School of Art & Design Gallery (Indianapolis, IN) from September 25th through November 16th.
+Drew Cameron presented an artist talk (6:00 pm in Basile Auditorium) followed by an opening reception on the 25th.

-ALLIES at Tufts University (Boston, MA) will show work from the Combat Paper collection from September 5th thru the 30th in the Slater Concourse gallery.
+ALLIES at Tufts University (Boston, MA) showed work from the Combat Paper collection from September 5th thru the 30th in the Slater Concourse gallery.

-The Workhouse Art Center (Lorton, VA) will present 360 Degrees of Post-Traumatic Stress, an exhibit which includes work from the Combat Paper Project Collection and pieces from soldiers who are in transition at Walter Reed National Military Medical Center and Fort Belvoir Community Hospital.
-The exhibit runs from June 22 through August 18 in the Vulcan Gallery.
+The Workhouse Art Center (Lorton, VA) presented 360 Degrees of Post-Traumatic Stress, an exhibit which included work from the Combat Paper Project Collection and pieces from soldiers who are in transition at Walter Reed National Military Medical Center and Fort Belvoir Community Hospital.
+The exhibit ran from June 22 through August 18 in the Vulcan Gallery.
 Opening reception 2:30 - 4:00 on June 22nd.
-The exhibit will close with a one-night showing of prints on handmade paper created during a Combat Paper Workshop; August 16, 7:00 - 10:00 pm in the gallery.
+The exhibit closed with a one-night showing of prints on handmade paper created during a Combat Paper Workshop; August 16, 7:00 - 10:00 pm in the gallery.

-The Independent Artists of Oklahoma (Oklahoma City, OK) joins forces with the Paramount Theater and several Film Row galleries to present The Combat Paper Project.
-Work from the collection is on exhibit at the IAO Gallery (706 W. Sheridan) through June 2nd.
+The Independent Artists of Oklahoma (Oklahoma City, OK) joined forces with the Paramount Theater and several Film Row galleries to present The Combat Paper Project.
+Work from the collection was on exhibit at the IAO Gallery (706 W. Sheridan) through June 2nd.
 The opening reception (May 31st) was also a fundraiser for the Moore Tornado Relief Effort....
 Or at least that was the plan.
 The opening was delayed due to continued tornado warnings.
-The exhibit has been held over, with an opening event with poet Jason Poudier at 6:00 pm on July 26th, and runs through August 6th.
+The exhibit was held over, with an opening event with poet Jason Poudier at 6:00 pm on July 26th, and ran through August 6th.

 Work from the Combat Paper Project appeared in the